metadatacenter-attic/biosample-exporter-deprecated/README.md

 Each submission requires a BioSample project identifier.
 Our identifier for testing is `PRJNA212117`.

 An XML document is returned from the validator with the validation status.
+This schema for this XML response can be found [here](https://www.ncbi.nlm.nih.gov/viewvc/v1/trunk/submit/public-docs/common/submission-response.xsd?view=markup).

+Note that - as per instructons - we have to change the root node from `SubmissionStatus` to `BioSampleValidate`.
+Also, `typeFile` has to be reanamed to `typeFile2` to avoid name collision with an element of the same name in the `BioSampleSubmission` XML Schema.

 A success could look as follows: